-Wundt, this will not do, as you are showing greater interest in the object (fish) than in the sensation of experiencing blue.
-In other words, this is a mediated, colours, tones, tastes and so on.
-In our example, a good introspectionist would describe only the intensity and clarity of the sensations that occur in viewing the image, such as its blueness.
+Look at figure 1.5.
+Did you see a blue fish?
+According to Wundt, this will not do, as you are showing greater interest in the object (fish) than in the sensation of experiencing blue.
+In other words, this is a mediated, or interpreted, experience.
+Wundt put students through an arduous training in the method of

-Figure 1.5 Blue fish.
+Blue fish.

-Table 1.1 Titchener's 'periodic table' of the mind.
+Table 1.1 Titchener's (1910) 'periodic table' of the mind.